 Sir Paul McCartney’s daughter Stella McCartney has become a British icon in her own right.
 After she began making her own clothes at the age of 13, she interned with Christian Lacroix at 16, followed in the footsteps of Karl Lagerfield while working at Chloe, created her own incredibly successful clothing brand, and built 23 stores on some of fashion’s most coveted real estate in New York, Los Angeles, and London.
 Four children and zero divorces later, McCartney is now serving as Adidas’ creative director for Team Great Britain for the upcoming London Summer Olympic Games.

 Daughter of Goldie Hawn and Bill Hudson, Kate Hudson considers her real father to be Hawn’s longtime partner Kurt Russell.
 Since making it big as Penny Lane in Almost Famous, Hudson has enjoyed a solid career in a variety of understated and offbeat romantic comedies that have earned her a steady fan following.
-Hudson is currently mother to son Ryder, whom she had with ex-husband Chris Robinson, and Bingham, who she had last year with fiance Matt Bellamy.
+Hudson is currently mother to son Ryder, whom she had with ex-husband Chris Robinson.

 Daughter of Aerosmith’s Steven Tyler and Playboy Playmate Bebe Buell, Liv Tyler started her career as a model before becoming a successful actress.
 After turning heads in numerous supporting roles, Tyler cemented her place in Hollywood with her role in Stealing Beauty and The Lord of the Rings Trilogy.
 Also renowned for her roles in Jersey Girl, The Hulk, and Armageddon, Tyler is now mother to son Milo and spokesperson for Givenchy perfume.